coderefinery/git-intro/content/under-the-hood.md

 ```

 Git stores everything under the .git folder in your repository.
 In fact, **the
-.git directory is the git repository.**
+.git directory is the Git repository.**

 Previously when you wrote the commit messages using your text editor, they
 were in fact saved to COMMIT_EDITMSG.